Suriya: Continued commercial success and stardom (2008–2013)

-His 2012 release was the K. V. Anand-directed action thriller Maattrraan in which he played the role of conjoined twins, Vimalan and Akhilan.
+His only 2012 release was K. V. Anand-directed action thriller Maattrraan.
+He played the role of conjoined twins, Vimalan and Akhilan opposite Kajal Aggarwal.
 The film received mixed reviews, and ended up being an average grosser.
 Critics however praised the film's technical aspects and VFX, in addition to Suriya's performance, which earned him his tenth nomination for the Filmfare Award for Best Actor – Tamil.
-Suriya himself dubbed for one of his characters in the Telugu dubbed version of the film.
+Suriya himself dubbed for one of his characters in the Telugu dubbed version while his brother Karthi dubbed for his other character.
+J Hurtado of Twitch Film said, "Suriya is called upon to carry the entire weight of the film on his shoulders as he is surrounded by a very one-dimensional supporting cast."
+The film was a box office average.

 In January 2012, Suriya was named as the official host of the new game show to be presented on STAR Vijay, Neengalum Vellalam Oru Kodi, the Tamil version of Who Wants to Be a Millionaire?.
 It began airing on 27 February 2012 and ended on 12 July.
-His next film was Singam II, a sequel to his 2010 film Singam.
+His next film was Singam II opposite Anushka Shetty and Hansika Motwani, a sequel to his 2010 film Singam.
 The film released on 5 July 2013 to mixed reviews from critics.
 However, the film received a huge opening and emerged one of the highest grossing Tamil films of all time.
 Suriya was once again acclaimed for his portrayal of Durai Singam and his performance was hailed as "the film's backbone".
 Singam II was a box office hit and became his second ₹1 billion grosser.
 Suriya received his eleventh nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film.
 Suriya distributed the film through his production company 2D Entertainment, founded in 2013.
 He had signed on to feature in Gautham Vasudev Menon's film Dhruva Natchathiram and reportedly waited for six months to start filming.
 However, in October 2013, he backed out due to differences with the director and the project lagging too much.
 In a 2013 interview with the Bangalore Mirror, film producer G. Dhananjayan called Suriya as the "biggest star" in contemporary Tamil cinema and claimed it was mainly because his popularity extended to Telugu and Malayalam speaking audiences as well.